 This has become a regular occurrence.
-My daughter needed to read the book Life of Pi for school, so I sent it to her as a Kindle gift and, sure enough, there on Facebook was an ad for Life of Pi.
+My child needed to read the book Life of Pi for school, so I sent it as a Kindle gift and, sure enough, there on Facebook was an ad for Life of Pi.

 And let's just set aside, for the moment, just how f&@king stupid it is to advertise a book, that I just bought, to me.
 Is there some hope that I will have been so excited about my purchase that I will run off to Amazon and buy it again?

 And - while we are at it, have you ever noticed how many of the sponsored links that show up on Facebook say that your friends have "liked" that particular item?
 It's clear that at least some portion of this is an outright lie - check with your friends and ask them if they've done so.
 I happen to have two of my Facebook friends living here in the same house with me, so I've had the opportunity to do exactly that, and it turns out the answer is "not so much".
-One of those two - my daughter - is on Facebook only by protest (apparently the cool kids nowadays prefer Instagram which, I've been informed, I would know if I were a cool kid...
-But I digress...), and it's quite rare that she even opens the Facebook app.
-And yet, there she is, liking products on a routine basis.
+One of those two - my child - is on Facebook only by protest (apparently the cool kids nowadays prefer Instagram which, I've been informed, I would know if I were a cool kid...
+But I digress...), and it's quite rare that they even open the Facebook app.
+And yet, there they are, liking products on a routine basis.

 Item number three has to do with phone numbers - specifically, mine.

 For some time now, Facebook has been encouraging me to share my phone number with them "for security purposes".
 This is irritating, to be sure, but it's only that.
 It's likely an artifact of the extremely limited amount of personal information I actually put on my Facebook profile.
 As a matter of principle I limit this - ultimately, Facebook is an advertising company - yes, it's a social media platform, but advertising is their source of revenue, so this is really what they are - and I just don't see handing my particulars over to such an entity.